-The adopted budget allocation model addresses the distribution of resources, and is not prescriptive in how funds are to be spent at the various locations (Colleges and District office).
+The adopted budget allocation model addresses the distribution of resources, and is not prescriptive in how funds are to be spent at the various locations (Colleges and District).
 The District acknowledges differences between the Colleges and recognizes the Colleges' needs to direct their resources based on their own plans and objectives in meeting the needs of their diverse populations and constituencies.
 The Colleges have separate and specific budget development processes, reflecting their organizational culture and priorities.
 It is at this level that the budget must be tied to each College's strategic plans.

-In preparation for the annual budget process, the District participatory governance body of DCAS, under the guidance of the Vice Chancellor of Finance and Administration, studies the budget forecasts and projections from the state, and determines possible budget scenarios for the coming year.
-From the information available, DCAS crafts budget assumptions and guidelines that are recommended to the Chancellor's Cabinet (III.D.13).
-Upon review and agreement, the budget assumptions are forwarded to the Board of Trustees with a recommendation from the Chancellor for adoption.
-The annual budget process formally begins with a Board study session of current budget status and future budget forecast, and the adoption of the budget assumptions for the public record (III.D.1).
+In preparation for the annual budget process, the District participatory governance body of DCAS, under the guidance of the vice chancellor of finance and administration, studies the budget forecasts and projections from the state, and determines possible budget scenarios for the coming year.
+From the information available, DCAS crafts budget assumptions and guidelines that are recommended to the chancellor's Cabinet.
+Upon review and agreement, the budget assumptions are forwarded to the Board of Trustees with a recommendation from the chancellor for adoption.
+The annual budget process formally begins with a Board study session of current budget status and future budget forecast, and the adoption of the budget assumptions for the public record.
+206

-As the District develops final General Fund budget allocations, the Vice President of Business Services compares available resources to prioritized requests (in the categories of human resources, facilities, equipment, and operations), makes adjustments to ensure a balanced budget, and brings a final budget recommendation to the President's Council.
+As the District develops final General Fund budget allocations, the vice president of business services compares available resources to prioritized requests (in the categories of human resources, facilities, equipment, and operations), makes adjustments to ensure a balanced budget, and brings a final budget recommendation to the president's Council.
 Once the budget is finalized, the District prepares and presents the annual budget document to the Board for adoption.
 The adopted budget is made available to College constituents through the Office of Business Services and the District website.

 As the budget assumptions and guidelines are crafted, the College begins departmental budget-building in concert with the annual program planning process.
 The program plans, due on September 15 of each year, contain the requests for resources to meet program goals.
 As these requests are consolidated, validated, and prioritized through the participatory committee planning process, the budget-building process also moves through the tentative and the adoption stages.
-The budget-building process is integrated with the annual program planning cycle, with feedback to programs provided through the annual Fall Fling, Town Halls, budgetary program review, and the Fiscal Planning Committee, as documented in Making Decisions at Moorpark College (III.D.31).
-Because all operational units at the College are required to conduct program review and planning, with resource request a required component, the budget-building process is tightly woven into the planning cycle.
+The budget-building process is integrated with the annual program planning cycle, with feedback to programs provided through the annual Fall Fling, Town Halls, budgetary program review, and the Fiscal Planning Committee, as documented in Making

+Decisions at Moorpark College.207 Because all operational units at the College are required to conduct program review and planning, with resource request a required component, the budget-building process is tightly woven into the planning cycle.

 At the College, constituents are kept informed of budget projections throughout the budget-building cycle.
-The College President, Executive Vice President, and Vice President of Business Services share with the campus emerging information on the state fiscal conditions and how they impact College planning and operations.
-Budget updates are delivered primarily through the Fall Fling, Town Hall meetings (III.D.14), and information reinforced at participatory governance committee meetings, Academic Senate meetings, Deans' Council and Student Services Council meetings.
-Fiscal CAP (III.D.33) is the primary participatory governance venue for fiscal discussions (III.D.11).
-Explanatory financial data (e.g. budgets, committee reports, resource allocation recommendations, etc.) and presentations are also provided on the College and District websites, and can also be obtained from the Business Services office (III.D.33, 34, 35, 36, 48).
-Materials presented at Town Hall meetings are archived on the College's SharePoint drive, referred to as MCShare (III.D.14).
+The College president, executive vice president, and vice president of business services share with the campus emerging information on the state fiscal conditions and how they impact College planning and operations.
+Budget updates are delivered primarily through the Fall Fling, Town Hall meetings, 208 and information reinforced at participatory governance committee meetings, Academic Senate meetings, Deans' Council and Student Services Council meetings.
+The Fiscal Planning Committee 209 is the primary participatory governance venue for fiscal discussions.
+210 Explanatory financial data (e.g. budgets, committee reports, resource allocation recommendations, etc.) and presentations are also provided on the College and District websites, and can also be obtained from the business services office.
+211 Materials presented at Town Hall meetings are archived on the College's SharePoint drive, referred to as MCShare.
+212

-Standard III.
-D.4 Institutional planning reflect realistic assessment of financial resources availability, development of financial resources, partnerships, and expenditure requirements.
+Institutional planning reflect realistic assessment of financial resources availability, development of financial resources, partnerships, and expenditure requirements.